gilesknap/maaspower/README.rst

 Releases       https://github.com/gilesknap/maaspower/releases
 ============== ==============================================================

-This project adds MAAS power control to servers that do not already have a BMC type that MAAS supports.
-It uses a webhook to control switching equipment that can power cycle such servers.
+This project implements MAAS power control to machines that do not already have a BMC type supported by MAAS.
+It uses webhooks to control any number of remote switching devices that can power cycle such machines.

 The project uses an extensible architecture so more switching device types may be added, see `add_api`.